ComplicatedPhenomenon/C_Takeoff/README.md

 # Main features
 * [ ] Documentation.

   ❌ `Doxygen` is not an idea tool to make documentation to me, I really can't agree with its taste.
+(I was wrong, I didn't know what I was talking about.)

+  Basic procedure
+  - `doxygen -g`
+  - customize Doxyfile
+  - `doxygen  Doxyfile`

   :guitar: [slate an API generator](https://github.com/lord/slate)

 * [x] New features on C